 Ålegræs dykkere

-Protect nature and give Lillebælt a sustainable future
+Protect nature and help Lillebælt to a future in balance

-Lillebælt is a unique piece of nature and is home to one of Denmark's largest nature parks with one of the world's densest populations of porpoises.
-But unfortunately, the Little Belt ecosystem is out of balance.
+Lillebælt is a unique piece of nature and contains one of Denmark's largest nature parks with one of the world's densest populations of porpoises.
+Unfortunately, the Little Belt ecosystem is out of balance.
 Severe oxygen depletion threatens and life is dying below the surface.
 The eelgrass is dwindling.
-Crabs are outnumbered.
-Some fish species are endangered and porpoises have to work hard to find food.
+Crabs are in the majority.
+Some fish species are endangered and porpoises have to work hard to find food, and unfortunately the number of porpoises has declined in inland waters.

 Help the marine environment in Lillebælt

-The marine environment in Lillebælt is challenged, but as a guest you can make a difference by actively contributing to the restoration of the ecological balance.
+The marine environment in Lillebælt is challenged, but as a tourist you can make a difference by actively contributing to restoring the ecological balance.

 Visit, experience and preserve

-As a visitor to the nature park, you now have the opportunity to actively contribute to the restoration, helping vulnerable nature on its way and taking home a number of unique sustainable experiences.
-Enjoy a walk on the water, see porpoises frolicking in the water and help one of the world's densest populations of porpoises one step closer to a good life.
+As a guest in the nature park, you now have the opportunity to actively contribute to the restoration, helping the vulnerable nature on its way while enjoying a number of unique experiences that benefit nature in and around Lillebælt.
+Enjoy a trip on the water, experience porpoises frolicking in the water and help one of the world's densest populations of porpoises one step closer to a good life.
 Do it and get meaningful experiences.
 Unique experiences that matter.
 Both for you and for the nature park.

 Together with the nature park's local enthusiasts, you can help plant eelgrass, remove crabs, build fish nurseries and create better spawning conditions for sea trout in rivers and streams.
-These are all efforts that reinforce each other and help bring the Little Belt back into balance.
-In return, you get a unique nature experience while giving something back to nature.
+These are all efforts that reinforce each other and help move back towards a better balance.
+In return, you get a unique nature experience and give something back to nature at the same time.

 turister fisketur Lillebælt